-Between January 1, 2007 and March 31, 2007, Quanta completed one acquisition in which some of the consideration was unregistered securities of Quanta.
-The aggregate consideration paid in this transaction was \$20.0 million in cash and 693,784 shares of common stock.
-This acquisition was not affiliated with any other acquisition prior to such transaction.
+Between April 1, 2007 and June 30, 2007, Quanta completed one acquisition of a telecommunications company in which some of the purchase price consideration consisted of the issuance of unregistered securities of Quanta.
+The aggregate consideration (including an estimated post-closing purchase price adjustment for net working capital) of \$4.3 million paid in this transaction was \$2.6 million in cash and 54,560 shares of common stock.
+This acquisition was not affiliated with any prior acquisition.
+Additionally, Quanta issued 35,008 shares of Quanta common stock as part of a post-closing purchase price adjustment in connection with an acquisition of a foundation drilling company that was consummated in the first quarter of 2007.

 All securities listed on the following table were shares of common stock.
 Quanta relied on Section 4(2) of the Securities Act of 1933, as amended (the Securities Act), as the basis for exemption from registration.
 For all issuances, the purchasers were accredited investors as defined in Rule 501 of the Securities Act.
-All issuances were to the owners of businesses acquired in privately negotiated transactions, and not pursuant to public solicitations.
+All issuances were to owners of businesses acquired in privately negotiated transactions and not pursuant to public solicitations.

-Period Number of Shares Purchaser Consideration January 1, 2007 January 31, 2007 658,776(i) Stockholders of acquired company Sale of acquired company
+Period Number of Shares Purchaser Consideration April 1, 2007 April 30, 2007 35,008 Stockholders of acquired Sale of acquired May 1, 2007 May 31, 2007 54,560 company Stockholders of acquired company Sale of acquired company